nupurkmr9/concept-ablation/README.md

 #### Evaluating

-For model evaluation, we provide a script to compute CLIP score, CLIP accuracy, FID and KID to baseline model.
+For model evaluation, we provide a script to compute CLIP score, CLIP accuracy and KID metrics.

-The scripts contain two seprate stages, **generation** and **evaluation**
+It consists of two separate stages, **generation** and **evaluation**

 **generation stage**